antfu/antfu.me/pages/posts/why-not-prettier.md

 <sup><em>The 42 of `printWidth` is made up for demonstration, but it happens in any `printWidth`</em></sup>

 On the left is the input code and on the right is the output of Prettier.
 I don't need to point out but you probably already have the answer of which one is "more pretty".
 From my point of view, Prettier follows the rule too strict.
-And in fact it makes the code much harder to read and modify, violating the initial goal of formating - to make the code more readable.
+And in fact it makes the code much harder to read and modify, violating the initial goal of formatting - to make the code more readable.

 The real pain point is that this behavior is not optional. **You can't disable it completely**([#3468](https://github.com/prettier/prettier/issues/3468)).
 Increasing the `printWidth` only delays the circumstance and will affect other files that you didn't touch.
 The only workaround you can do is to use `// prettier-ignore`, which to me, the "all or nothing" choice loses the point of using Prettier in the first place.